TUB-DVG/vDistrict/doc/dev_docker.md

 To set up databases, we will guide you through 2 steps:

-1. Start `3dcitydb` docker with `PostgreSQL` and `PostGIS`
+1. Start `3dcitydb` docker with `PostgreSQL` and `PostGIS`.
+For this you can use the docker-compose file in the `vDistrict` folder and the `.env` file in the `config` folder.
 2. Start `InfluxDB` docker
-3. Migrate EnergyADE and UtilityNetworksADE
+3. Migrate EnergyADE and UtilityNetworksADE, with the `3dcitydb` [importer/exporter tool](https://www.3dcitydb.org/3dcitydb/3dimpexp/).

 If you don't know docker, have a look at: https://docs.docker.com/.
 There is a helpful docker cheat sheet available here: